AngelosPsy/multifear/README.md

 # Multifear

-Multifear is an R package designed to perform multiverse analyses for human conditioning data.
-The package is currently under heavy development and its features change often.
-You can take the package for a spin but please do not use it yet for any publication.
+Multifear is an R package designed to perform multiverse analyses for human conditioning data. **The package is currently under heavy development and its features change often.
+You can give the package for a spin but please do not use it yet for any publication as there is much more work to be done.**

 ## Installing and loading the package